 Physical Therapy Guide to Obesity

 Physical therapists are movement experts who improve quality of life through hands-on care, patient education, and prescribed movement.
 You can contact a physical therapist directly for an evaluation.
-To locate a physical therapist in your area, visit Find a PT.
+To locate a physical therapist in your area, visit a Find a PT.

-Find a PT near you!
+Find a PT Near You!

-What is Obesity?
+What Is Obesity?

 How Does It Feel?

-- Fatigue when performing simple daily activities.
+- Fatigue when doing simple daily activities.

 How Is It Diagnosed?